Health and Safety at Work Act 1974 | A guide for employers

 - Members of the public affected by work activities.

-Part 1 of the HSWA regulates workplace health, safety and welfare.
+Part 1 of the Health and Safety at Work Act regulates workplace health, safety and welfare.
 It aims to protect people from the risk of injury or ill health by:

 - Ensuring employees’ health, safety and welfare at work;

 - Protecting non-employees against the health and safety risks arising from work activities; and

 - Controlling the keeping and use of explosive or highly flammable or dangerous substances.